broadinstitute/wfl/docs/md/dev-process.md

 Test the changes against a local _scratch database_.
 See the next section for suggestions.

+### debugging JDBC SQL

+Something seems to swallow SQL exceptions raised by Postgres and the JDBC library.
+Wrap suspect `clojure.java.jdbc` calls in `zero.util/do-or-nil` to ensure that any exceptions show up in the server logs.

+### debugging API specs

+If an API references an undefined spec,
+HTTP requests and responses might silently fail or the Swagger page will fail to render.
+Check the `clojure.spec.alpha/def`s
+in `zero.api.routes` for typos before tearing your hair out.

 ### hacking a scratch database

 Some of this advice might help